ziaxgit/ArtQuest/README.md

 3. **Collections**: View your personal collections by clicking on "Collections".
 4. **Exhibitions**: Browse exhibitions by selecting "Exhibitions".

+## Artwork Exploration

+- Browse artworks from **The Art Institute of Chicago** or **The Cleveland Museum of Art** on the Explore page.
+- Click on artwork titles to view more details on the official website.
+- Images, creation dates, departments, origins, and creator information are displayed for each artwork.
+- Click "Save to Collections" to add artworks to your personal collections.

 ## Exhibitions

 - View a list of exhibitions on the Exhibitions page.
 - Click on an exhibition to view its details.
 - Create new exhibitions or edit existing ones using the provided forms.

-## Artwork Exploration

-- Browse artworks from **The Art Institute of Chicago** or **The Cleveland Museum of Art** on the Explore page.
-- Click on artwork titles to view more details on the official Art Institute website.
-- Images, creation dates, departments, origins, and creator information are displayed for each artwork.
-- Click "Save to Collections" to add artworks to your personal collections.

 ## Technology Stack